 Why is travel a high-risk industry?

 Primarily, chargebacks.
 Travel is a business where your customers pay in advance for a service that happens in the future.
-(Sometimes well into the future – months down the road.)
+(Sometimes well into the future – trips could be months down the road.)

 Unfortunately, life gets in the way, and a customer may decide to cancel a trip.
 But you’ve already put work into booking the trip and setting an itinerary; that’s why you require deposits or impose a no-refunds policy.
 Disgruntled customers will often skirt that, filing a chargeback with their card company.